The need for EDI

-One way to measure a VAN or EDI provider’s ability to execute in a modern hyper-connected environment is to look at the latest innovations or key product releases to determine whether they really do provide services that are keeping up with new demands.
+One way to measure a Value Added Network or EDI provider’s ability to execute in a modern hyper-connected environment is to look at the latest innovations or key product releases to determine whether they really do provide services that are keeping up with new demands.

 It’s crucial to understand that if you are looking to get the best of their managed services as well as the network benefits, you make sure they operate in a many-to-many relation with their connections.
 Many providers still use a point solution approach which means the partner community is ring-fenced and the connections are exclusive to the customer.
 This is called a one-to-many relation.